brettkolodny/dev-setup/README.md

 3. In `~/.zshrc` add the following:
     - `export PATH=~/.npm-packages/bin:$PATH`
     - `export NODE_PATH=~/.npm-packages/lib/node_modules`
+4. Look at `./npm-global.txt` and install the current binaries.
+    - Note some of them are generated from others (i.e. pnpx from pnpm) so use your best judegement!

 ## Trouble Shooting

 Below are some common issues I ran into and how to solve them.